Loading...

 This webinar will cover the following:

-• Legislative and case law developments - recent statutory changes and judicial interpretations of dishonesty and attribution
+• Legislative developments - recent statutory changes

-• HMRC’s current enforcement approach - evolving strategies distinguishing avoidance, evasion, and fraud, with insights from R v Ecclestone and subsequent cases
+• HMRC’s current enforcement approach - evolving strategies distinguishing avoidance, evasion, and fraud, with insights from R v Ecclestone

-• Expansion of ‘failure to prevent’ offences - practical implications of ECCTA 2023 s.199 and lessons from earlier Bribery Act and CFA enforcement
+• Expansion of ‘failure to prevent’ offences - implication of ECCTA 2023 s.199

 • Future outlook - emerging themes and upcoming areas of reform for 2026 and beyond